goostengine/goost-docs/development/adding_new_features.rst

 Implementation
 ~~~~~~~~~~~~~~

-Once we've declared new classes in ``goost.py``, it's time to implement them!

 Depending on a component, we can choose to implement our classes in ``core/``,
 ``scene/``, ``editor/`` etc. folders in Goost's source tree.